 By default, when assignments are close together they are grouped into clusters on the map, indicated by a larger circle containing the number of assignments in that cluster.
 This makes it easier to see at a glance where your assignments are located, and how dense they are in various areas.
 However, you might need to see all the individual assignments on the map.
 Click the Clustering toggle button in the lower left corner of the map to turn it off, and click it again to turn clustering back on.
 You can't always control clustering.
 If you are zoomed in far enough that clustering doesn't provide an informative view of your assignments, it is automatically turned off and can't be turned on.
 Conversely, if you are zoomed out far enough that a high volume of assignments will be displayed, clustering is turned on and can't be turned off.

-Tip: View the status and workload of workers
+Tip: View the status and workload of mobile workers

-Tip: Identify workers with out-of-date statuses and locations
+Tip: Identify mobile workers with out-of-date statuses and locations